Wire fraud

 Non-delivery/non-payment

-Non-delivery of merchandise is when an online seller accepts payment without shipping the item, says the FBI.
+Non-delivery of merchandise is when an online seller accepts payment without shipping the item, the FBI explains.
 They may try to sell the product again under a different account name.

 How to protect yourself from non-delivery fraud